K. P. Gatchell

-Kenneth Porter Gatchell (September 3, 1901 – June 29, 1972) was a college basketball player and coach.
+Kenneth Porter Gatchell (September 3, 1901 – June 29, 1972) was an American college basketball player and coach.
 He was twice an All-Southern guard for the Mississippi Aggies, leading them to the 1923 SoCon tournament title.
 He was also a center on the football team, and All-American in the discus.
 He later coached basketball at his alma mater, posting a 14–9 record.
 He was inducted into the Mississippi Sports Hall of Fame in 1966.
 He was 6'2" 200 pounds.